 "Let a woman learn in silence with all submission.
 12 But I do not allow a woman to teach or exercise authority over a man, but to remain quiet.
 13 For it was Adam who was first created, and then Eve.
 14 And it was not Adam who was deceived, but the woman being quite deceived, fell into transgression.
-15 But she shall will be saved through the bearing of children if they continue in faith and love and sanctity with self-restraint," (1 Tim.
+15 But she shall will be saved through the bearing of children if they continue in faith and love and sanctity with self-restraint."
+(1 Tim.
 2:12-15).

-One of the arguments from the egalitarians use to deny Paul's prohibition against women being in positions of spiritual authority in the church is that "she" (in v.
+One of the arguments the egalitarians use to deny Paul's prohibition against women being in positions of spiritual authority in the church is that "she" (in v.
 15) refers to the same "a woman" (a particular individual) mentioned in verses 11 and 12.
-This specific women had been deceived by someone and had been teaching false doctrines to her husband.
+This specific woman had been deceived by someone and had been teaching false doctrines to her husband.
 So, Paul, to be polite, didn't name her and just said "a woman."
-Therefore, he was not forbidding all women to teach men authoritatively, but just this particular woman from teaching her husband.
+Therefore, he was not forbidding all women to teach men authoritatively but just this particular woman from teaching her husband.
 In addition, when this woman learns the truth, then she will be allowed to teach him.
 So, when we get to verse 15, it is still speaking of this particular woman which is why it says, "she" will be delivered through childbearing if "they" continue in faith."
-The "she" refers to this woman and the "they" refers to she and her husband.
+The "she" refers to this woman, and the "they" refers to she and her husband.
 Does this theory work?
 No, it doesn't.

-First of all, the position that the text is referring to "a woman" who was a particular individual has been refuted in the article "a woman" is a specific individual Paul had in mind.
+First of all, the position that the text is referring to "a woman" who was a particular individual has been refuted in the article, "a woman" is a specific individual Paul had in mind.
 If "a woman" is not a particular individual, then the argument that the "she" is the same individual would not follow.
 Instead, it would appear that the "she" is in reference to women generically.
-In the article The use of the phrase "a woman" in the entire New Testament there is a listing of all the appearances of the term "a woman" in the New Testament with charts showing how Paul used the term "a woman" a majority of time as a reference to women in general.
+In the article, The use of the phrase "a woman" in the entire New Testament, there is a listing of all the appearances of the term "a woman" in the New Testament with charts showing how Paul used the term "a woman" a majority of times as a reference to women in general.
 So, the "she" of v.
-15 probably is reference to women in general, as well.
+15 probably is a reference to women in general, as well.
 Still, the switch from "she" to "they" is interesting.
 Let's examine the text more carefully below.

 |Literal Translation||"but she will be delivered through childbearing if they stay in trust"|